Basis-Theory/docs/source/includes/elements/vanilla/_elements_instance.md

 cardElement.update(options);
 ```

-Updates the element options the element was initialized with.
+This lifecycle method updates the element options the element was initialized with.
 The values are merged into the previous options.

 Parameter | Required | Type                   | Description
 --------- | -------- | ----------------       | -----------